Seven tips for the professional handling of media.

 Inform friends and family

-Inform friends and family about the risks of manipulative media, search engines, platforms and web browsers and recommend independent alternatives.
+Inform friends and family about the risks of manipulative media, search engines, social media platforms and web browsers and recommend independent alternatives.